salim-it/Ruby-script/README.md

 # Ruby-script

-Some exerice in Ruby from "The Odin project"
+Some exerices in Ruby from "The Odin project"